One Wonderful Sunday: Theatrical

 A promotional image showing Yuzo and Masako imagining their café.

-The film was released in Japan on 25 June, or 1 July 1947.
+The film was released in Japan on 1 July 1947.
+(Note: Stuart Galbraith IV writes the release date as 25 June 1947 in one source.)
 As the first major role of her career, One Wonderful Sunday briefly made Chieko Nakakita a star in Toho, while it was the only Kurosawa film that her co-star Numazaki acted in.
 After the film's release in Japan, Kurosawa received a postcard from his old teacher congratulating him and Uekusa on their achievement; Kurosawa and Uekusa invited him for dinner.
 During the film's climatic fourth wall-breaking scene, where Masako appeals to the audience to applaud, Kurosawa said he wanted to induce audience participation.
 Although Japanese audiences sat motionless during the scene where Kurosawa intended engagement, the director later happily remarked that audiences in Paris applauded with enthusiasm.
 The film made its US theatrical debut on 29 June 1982 but was cut to 95 minutes; the film was re-released in 1987.